Skip to main content

 Examination results are an important part of the admission criteria but they are not the only thing we look at.
 We also consider your references, personal statement, performance in admissions assessments and at interview, and your individual circumstances.

-Below are typical offers Girton would make on some of the most common national examination systems.
-The University website contains a list of common qualifications and grades required.
-If you are taking an examination system that is not listed there, please contact the Tutorial and Admissions Office for advice.
+Below are the minimum offers Girton would make on some of the most common national examination systems.
+The University website contains a list of common qualifications and grades required, as well as reasons why you may receive an offer above the minimum requirement outlined here.
+If you are taking an examination system that is not listed there, please contact Student Services for advice.

 A-Level